jmagman/flutter-wiki/Tree-hygiene.md

    **If the trees or dashboards are showing any regressions, only fixes that improve the situation are allowed to go in.**

-9. Once everything is green and you have an LGTM, add the "waiting for tree to go green" label.
+9. Once everything is green and you have an LGTM from the owners of the code you are affecting (or someone to whom they have delegated), and an LGTM from any other contributor who left comments, add the "waiting for tree to go green" label.
    A bot will land the patch when it feels like it.

 10. Watch the post-commit tests on the [dashboard](https://dashboard.flutter.dev/#/build) to make sure everything passes.
 If anything